M-Serrano-Altena/AH-Chips-and-Circuits/README.md

 To visualize the experiment results, uncomment the corresponding visualisation function in the 'visualisation' section (also in main.py).

-Note: If you reran the experiment, you may want to change the json file path arguments to match with your experiment results in `"results/latest/parameter_research/"`.
-Also uncomment the experiments in the 'experiments' section again to rerunning it again.
+Note: If you reran the experiment, you may want to change the json file path arguments to match with your experiment results in `results/latest/parameter_research/`.
+Also uncomment the experiments in the 'experiments' section you ran before to avoid rerunning it again.

 Then run again: